-12 September 2018 Movies Written Or Directed By Women That Are Absolute Must-Sees
+13 Must-See Movies Out This September Written Or Directed By Women

 As great and important as it is to see women slay on-screen, it's just as big a deal to see women working behind the scenes writing and directing films.
 In the entertainment industry, female filmmakers are vastly underrepresented, which is why it's so essential to honor the ladies who are creating work on the big and small screens — and seeing these September 2018 movies written or directed by women is a way to do just that.